Stride-Labs/echos-lab/docs/reply-guy.md

    cp .env.reply-guy.example .env
    ```

+2. Add your agent's name under `AGENT_NAME`

-2. Follow [Credentials](https://github.com/Stride-Labs/echos-lab/blob/main/docs/credentials.md) to create credentials for:
+3. Follow the relevant sections in the [Credentials Guide](https://github.com/Stride-Labs/echos-lab/blob/main/docs/credentials.md) to create credentials for:

-   - Twitter: for reading and posting tweets
+   - **Twitter**: for reading and posting tweets
-   - Anthropic: for generating responses and other LLM orchestration
+   - **Anthropic**: for generating responses and other LLM orchestration
-   - ImgFlip: for generating meme images
+   - **ImgFlip**: for generating meme images
-   - (Optional) Slack: for triggering subtweets or forcing responses through slack
+   - **Slack** (Optional): for triggering subtweets or forcing responses through slack

-3. Add the relevant tokens to the `.env` file
+4. Add the relevant tokens to the `.env` file

-## Part 3: Agent Profile
+## Agent Profile

 1. Create a new profile using the example template